xrdocs/design/_blogs/2022-12-01-cst-srv6-addition.md

 ## Network Address Planning
 SRv6 using micro-SID requires allocating the appropriate parent IPv6 prefix and then further delegation based on the micro-SID carrier format.
 We will use the F3216 format, using a 32 bit block and 16 bits for each SID.
+It is recommended the parent prefix, such as a /24 be allocated ONLY for SRv6 use.
+The block can be from public IPv6 resources or utilize a ULA private block.

 Specific segments of the IPv6 address can be used to represent areas of the network, flexible algorithms, or other network data.
 It is important to use the specific bits or bytes of the address used as identifiers